latent-variable/Real_time_fallacy_detection/README.md

 Press the `Esc` key to close the application.

 ## Configuration
+[Audio Settings]
 You can configure the audio input and outsource in the `settings.ini`.
 - **device_input_name = VB-Audio**  <- must have
 - **device_output_name = Headphones (2- Razer** <- replace with your own

+[LLM Settings]
+- **instruction_template = mistral-openorca** <- replace with the model specific template

-*Note when the application loads if will redirect the audion back to the output device
+*Note: when the application loads if will redirect the audio back to the output device

 Rename the `api_key.txt.template` to `api_key.txt` and add your OpenAI API key to it.